google/dawn/docs/origin-trial-changes.md

 ### Fixes

 * Hex floats: now correctly errors when the magnitude is non-zero, and the exponent would cause overflow. [tint:1150](https://crbug.com/tint/1150), [tint:1166](https://crbug.com/tint/1166)
-* Identifers beginning with an underscore are now correctly rejected.  [tint:1179](https://crbug.com/tint/1179)
+* Identifiers beginning with an underscore are now correctly rejected.  [tint:1179](https://crbug.com/tint/1179)
 * `abs()` fixed for unsigned integers on SPIR-V backend   [tint:1179](https://crbug.com/tint/1194)